Introduction to Tehama

 - The Room's "owner" responsibilities.
 The organization that creates the Room takes on the "owner" responsibilities.
 The organization agrees to pay for the Room and has control over what services/tools (like Desktops) are provisioned into the Room.

 - The Room's "connected" or "access owner" responsibilities.
 The organization that connects their company's public or private network to the Room takes on the "connected" responsibilities.
 The organization controls which other organizations and which members have access to the Room and what assets are accessible through this Room.
 This organization is in charge of configuring and maintaining Multi-Path VPN IPSec connection(s) between the Room and their private network(s), if they choose the 'Multi-Path' type of Room network access; or of installing and maintaining a Tehama Gateway in their infrastructure/private network, if they choose the 'Tehama Gateway' type of Room network access.
-They also maintain the Room's firewall rules and secrets vault.
+They also maintain the Room's firewall rules (and, for Multi-Path Rooms, its DNS Filtering) and secrets vault.

 An organization can also join a Room as a Room "user" organization.
 A Room "user" organization's members can use the Room, with permission, to work on Desktops they are assigned to, but the organization has no responsibilities in the Room.